jthack/hydeout/_posts/2023-09-18-vim-llm-hacks.md

   echo -n $message | llm -s 'Finish this input.
 Respond with only the completion text.
 Do not respond with the input.
 Do not preamble or say anything before or after the completion.
 For example: If the user sent "The sky  is", you would simply reply " blue."
 If the input is code, write quality code that is syntactically correct.
 If the input is text, respond as a wise, succinct writer such as Paul Graham or Tyler Cowen, but only use high   school term paper vocabulary or lower.' -o temperature .4 -o presence_penalty .2 -m gpt-4
 }
 ```

+Obviously, there are many more ways to use this functionality.
+I just wanted to share how I'm using it.
+If you set this up, let me know what you come up with.

 ## Peace